FSquirrelzz/class-app/README.md

 17. Saving our code into the source control

 18. Section 1 Summary :
-  a. used dotnet CLI to create app, solution file gitignore file
-  b. implemented basic API functionality, controller and endpoints
-  c. installed entity framework, get data
+  I. used dotnet CLI to create app, solution file gitignore file II. implemented basic API functionality, controller and endpoints III. installed entity framework, get data
-  d. project structure
+  IV. project structure
-  e. configuration of variables within our app f . source control
+  V. configuration of variables within our app
+  VI. source control

 next up :
 setting our angular app to get data from there